 The diesel model of any car is always more expensive than the similarly specced petrol model.
 For cars under Rs.
 10 lakh, the price difference could range from a lakh to a lakh and a half.
 For instance, the difference between a Swift ZXi (petrol) and Swift ZDi (diesel) is Rs.
 1.07 lakh and if you consider on-road price then this difference goes up to around Rs.
 1.28 lakhs.
-Similarly, for the Honda City VX(O) petrol and diesel version is around Rs 1.64 lakh (on-road).
+Similarly, for the Honda City VX petrol and diesel version the difference in price around Rs 1.24 lakh (ex-showroom).

 2. Determine average daily/monthly running

 A basic thumb rule while choosing between a petrol model or a diesel is you buy a diesel only when your average monthly running is on the higher side.
 1,500-1,700 km a month would be considered good enough to warrant the purchase of a diesel model.
 Determining average running is a not that hard.
 In most cases, a major chunk of it would be due to the daily office runs.
 The there are other trips, weekend outings, etc. A lot depends on the city you reside in too.
 Average monthly running in bigger cities like Mumbai and Delhi would be much higher owing to greater distances.

 3. Fuel cost as per your city of residence

 One of the biggest driving factors behind opting for a diesel model is the per litre price difference between the two fuel types.
 However, ever since the deregularisation of diesel prices by the Government this gap has come down from Rs.
 21/litre in 2013 to around Rs.
 10.54/ litre as of May 16, 2017.
 This indicates buying a petrol car might be a more feasible option.